AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Insure a Car You Receive as a Gift

-If you receive a car, the person who owns the car should transfer the title to you.
+If you receive a car as a gift, the person who owns the car should transfer the title to you.
 In most states, you will not have to pay sales tax.
 If the gift-giver financed the vehicle in their name, you can return to the dealership or financial institution together to co-sign or transfer the loan.
 Then, you can register and title the car in your name, and buy auto insurance easily.2

 TIP

-When someone gives you a car, the easiest way to insure it is to ask them to transfer ownership to you and then to purchase auto insurance normally.
+When someone gives you a car, the easiest way to insure it is to ask them to transfer ownership to you and then to purchase your own auto insurance policy.

 If you give a vehicle to your minor child who lives with you, you may be able to keep the car insured on your policy and list the child as a vehicle owner.
 Insuring a teen driver can be more expensive because auto insurance companies consider them high risks.
 That’s why we’ve found the best auto insurance options for teens.